jonny112/bytecopy/README.md

 ## Examples

-Exctract a range of bytes:
+Extract a range of bytes:
 ```sh
 bytecopy 1000 1300 < source.file > new.file
 ```